 PDP: Court Dismisses Anyanwu’s Suit Seeking Recognition as National Secretary

-Justice Mohammed Umar of a Federal High Court in Abuja, on Tuesday dismissed the suit on the authentic National Secretary of the Peoples Democratic Party (PDP).
+Justice Mohammed Umar of a Federal High Court, Abuja, yesterday, dismissed the suit on the authentic National Secretary of the Peoples Democratic Party (PDP).

-The judge dismissed the suit after it was withdrawn by the former National Secretary of the PDP, Senator Samuel Anyanwu.
+The judge dismissed the suit after it was withdrawn by the former National Secretary, Senator Samuel Anyanwu.

 Anyanwu had last year instituted a suit at the Abuja division of the Federal High Court, seeking validation as the authentic National Secretary of the PDP.

-He had predicated his action on the decision of the party to recognize Mr Udeh‑Okoye, who had replaced him as national secretary.
+He had predicated his action on the decision of the party to recognise Mr Udeh Okoye, who had replaced him as national secretary.

 Anyanwu had resigned his position as national secretary to contest the 2023 governorship election in Imo State.

-After losing the poll, Anyanwu attempted to return to his position but was greeted with stiff opposition.
+After losing the poll, he attempted to return to his position but was greeted with stiff opposition.

-Besides, a Federal High Court and the Court of Appeal in Enugu had in their respective judgments in 2024 sacked Anyanwu as secretary and affirmed Udeh-Okoye.
+A Federal High Court and the Court of Appeal in Enugu had in their respective judgments in 2024 sacked him as secretary and affirmed Udeh-Okoye.

 But the apex court in its own decision set aside the judgment of the lower courts on the grounds that they ought not to have dabbled into the issue of secretaryship, which was an internal affairs of political parties.